Aham Premasmi

 Aham Premasmi is a 2005 Indian Kannada-language romance film directed by V. Ravichandran.
 The film stars his brother Balaji and Aarti Chhabria.
 Besides acting, V. Ravichandran has written, produced, edited and composed music for the film.
 The film was released to positive reviews and underperformed at the box office.

+Production

+The film was launched in 2001 with the title Preethisona Baa but was changed after Ravichandran felt that such titles were overused and were similar to his previous films Preethsod Thappa and Ondagona Baa.

 Soundtrack

 All the songs were composed, written and scored by V. Ravichandran.
 Ravichandran came up with a unique idea of selling the audio cassettes through cable operators and 50000 cassettes were said to have been sold within a day.